FlorianFasmeyer/HeArc_AN_team2/Labo1/README.md

 ## Description

-In this exercise, we create a custom floating point type with 37 pseudo bits.
-Those pseudo bits are simulated within three arrays.

-What is a floating point type?
-A floating point is a way to represent real numbers such as Pi = 3.14159.

-How is a floating point structured?
-A sign bit to indicate the +/- signed.
-An exponent to choose the scale of the number.
-And finally, the value is stored in the mantissa.

-Specs:
+In this exercise, we crafted a custom floating-point type with 37 pseudo bits instead of 32.
+Floating-point types are designed to represent real numbers, such as the constant Pi (e.g., Pi = 3.14159).
+The structure of the floating-point type involves a sign bit, indicating the positive or negative sign, an exponent that determines the scale of the number, and the storage of the value in the mantissa array.

+Our type uses 1 bit for the sign (+/-), 9 bits for the exponent and 27 bits for the mantissa.

-## Exponent
+## Exponent (9 bits)

+The exponent is capable of storing 511 different values in binary.
+To accommodate the representation of infinitesimally small values in our floating point system, we adjust the exponent to support negative values.
+To achieve this, we subtract half of 510 (i.e., 255) from the exponent.
+This modification results in an exponent range spanning from 255 to -255.

 	e	[510;0]
 	e-255 	[255;-255]

-With an exponent of 0 the hidden bit has a value of 0.5 as our mantissa with hidden bit looks like:
+With an exponent of 0, the hidden bit has a value of 0.5 as our mantissa with hidden bit looks like:

 	0.1xxx xxxx xxxx xxxx xxxx xxxx xxxx

 e(deci)	[+76;-77]

-## Mantissa
+## Mantissa (27 bits)

+A mantissa represents the number being used in the numerical representation.
+In the following (but simplified) example, a decimal representation, -1.234, has a sign of (-), an exponent of -3 and a mantissa of 1234.

+	# This representation might be inaccurate but conveys the idea effectively.
+ 	-1.234 =  (-)1234 * 10^-3

+In binary, the first bit of the mantissa is always active.
+Therefore, it is not stored and is instead implied.
+This means that our floating-point number is 37 bits + 1 implied bit.

+The mantissa determines the accuracy of our results.
+In the classical 32-bit floating points, numbers with more than 6 significative decimals tend to lose accuracy.
+For example, in Python, 0.2 + 0.1 = 0.30000000000000004.
+Given the 17 decimal accuracy (before encountering an error), we can deduce that Python's floating points use 64-bit floating-points.
+As shown, we can represent every integer from 268'435'456 to -268'435'456 without inaccuracy.

+	# This example demonstrates the existence of the hidden bit and how we determine...
+ 	# ... the min/max value before losing accuracy.
-accuracy		28 bits	  	[1]111 1111 1111 1111 1111 1111 1111
+	accuracy		27 + 1 bits	[1]111 1111 1111 1111 1111 1111 1111
-accuracy(deci) 	   	8 decimals	268'435'456
+	accuracy (decimal)   	8 decimals	268'435'456

-Can represent every integer from 268'435'456 to -268'435'456 without inaccuracy

-Accurate on 2^28 per exponents*.
-In other words, from 0 to 268'435'456 as soon as you add 1, you get your first inaccuracy, as it does not increment.
-Rule of thumbs: in decimal, you always have at least 8 bits of accuracy.
-You can have 9 bits but not for all values; be careful!
+Accurate up to 2^28 for exponents*.
+In other words, the accuracy spans the range from 0 to 268,435,456.
+However, as soon as you add 1 to this range, the first inaccuracy emerges, as the precision fails to increment.
+As a rule of thumb, you consistently maintain at least 8 decimals accuracy.
+While it is possible to have 9 decimals, this level of precision is not applicable to all values, so caution is advised.
+The following example demonstrates those "ranges" of accuracy.
+Every line represents a number covered by the floating-point representation, with each stack composed of 268'435'456 lines:

 ![visualisation of every values covered by a floating point type](https://jasss.soc.surrey.ac.uk/9/4/4/fig1.jpg)

-every line in this picture represents a number.
-Each stack is composed of 268'435'456 lines.

 ## Manual